SAP/spartacus-docs/_pages/dev/kyma-integration.md

 ## Getting the open id token

-After configuring the kyma integration, one can obtain the open ID token that's being used for communication with kyma by calling `getOpenIdToken` method from `KymaService` facade.
+After configuring the kyma integration, one can obtain the open ID token (that's being used for communicating with kyma) by calling `getOpenIdToken()` method from `KymaService` facade.
 Note that this token will be available only after a successful authentication (i.e. a user logs in or registers).